irek02/video-editor/docs/prompt.md

 # Prompt for analyzing the timestamped transcript

 **Analyze this timestamped transcript using the AI-Assisted Video Content Creation Guide.
-Output your analysis in YAML format in the output folder following this exact structure:**
+Output your analysis in YAML format in the input folder following this exact structure:**

 ```
 # analysis_output.yaml